BenjiSec/AISW/README.md

 IMPORTANT NOTE
 1. Purpose of this document is to provide learning material about Microsoft Security solutions from Microsoft 365
-2. It is recommended to use Trial tenant and that all devices and documents aren’t connected to production environment in any way
+2. It is recommended to use Trial tenant and that all devices and documents aren’t connected to production environment in any way.
+If you are using your production tenant and environment, you are doing it on your own risk!
+Some of configuration CAN and WILL impact live environment!
 3. This document doesn’t state official Microsoft recommended configuration steps!
 This document cannot be used as set of instructions how to configure production tenant; it’s made for testing purposes only.
 Because Microsoft must respond to changing market conditions, this should not be interpreted to be a commitment on the part of Microsoft, and Microsoft cannot guarantee the accuracy of any information provided after the date of this document.
 4. Microsoft recommended configuration/best practices can be found only on official Microsoft Docs
 5. Microsoft and/or Microsoft employees cannot be held responsible for any issues on customer environment/s while preforming Advanced Interactive Security Workshop.